 “A vegetarian diet is the most important practice for yoga,” said Pattabhi Jois.
 “Meat eating makes you stiff.”

-“If animals died to filled my plate, my head and heart would become heavy,” said B. K. S. Iyengar.
+“If animals died to fill my plate, my head and heart would become heavy,” said B. K. S. Iyengar.
 “Becoming a vegetarian is the way to live in harmony.”
+He had the sense of what bolt guns sound like.

 Some modern yoga masters like Sharon Gannon, the founder of Jivamukti Yoga, believe a strict adherence to not only a vegetarian, but a vegan diet, is a vital part of the practice.
 She calls it the diet of enlightenment.
 Ms. Gannon regards today’s flesh food choices as not only harming animals, since they end up being killed, but harming the physical health and spiritual well being of people, too.